 - You will need to bring your browned butter back to room temperature before incorporating it into the recipe.
 To do this, simply pour the butter into a heatproof bowl and place it in the fridge for about 1 hour.
 You want it solid, but soft enough that when you gently press it with your finger it leaves an indentation.
 Be sure your butter is at the proper temperature before you begin baking.
 If it’s too warm, you’ll cookies will spread all over the pan 🙁

 - I recommend using high-quality chocolate chunks for this recipe.
 If you can find them at your local grocery store (they’re usually right next to the chocolate chips), you can buy bars of chocolate and chop them into chunks.
 I prefer this method because it allows me to control the size of the chunks.
 I like to chop 80% of them small then leave 20% really big so they get all gooey and dramatic.
 I used Lindt 70% chocolate, but use any brand you know and trust.
 Of course, in a pinch, you could also use an equal amount of chocolate chips.
+As far as variety, milk chocolate, dark chocolate, or semi-sweet chocolate all work well, but we love this recipe with dark chocolate!

 - Don’t over bake!
 Your cookies should be set at the edges but still soft in the center.